gngrninja/PSElvUI/README.md

 You can now specify the edition of WoW, and update retail and classic!

-I highly reccommend installing PowerShell core, from here: https://github.com/PowerShell/PowerShell
+I highly recommend installing PowerShell core, from here: https://github.com/PowerShell/PowerShell

 If you are using the built-in version (Desktop), make sure you've launched old-school Internet Explorer (Start/Windows Key -> iexplore.exe), and have accepted the default prompt.
 Otherwise you may receive an error.